 2. Age

 As we get older, the organs and blood vessels in the body will experience changes, including the kidneys and blood vessels.
 Changes in the kidneys will reduce its function, thereby disrupting the balance of salt and fluid in the body.
 While changes in blood vessels due to aging cause the blood vessel walls become stiff.
-Both of these result in blood pressure in the body will increase.
-That is why, people over 35 years old are said to be more at risk of developing high blood pressure.

 3. Unhealthy eating patterns